Rahul-Gundoju-777/Data-Warehouse-Analytics/README.md

 ├── 📁 Scripts/                            # Data Analytics Exploration scripts and Customer & Product reports
 ```

+### 🙌 Acknowledgements
+Thanks for exploring this project!

+### 📄 License
+This project is open-source and available under the MIT License.

 ### 👩‍💻 About Me :
 Hi there!
 I'm Rahul Gundoju